 If you want a safe experience of seeing bears in the wild, it’s a good idea to go on a bear-watching tour.
 You can book them through several tour operators.

 Discover Banff Tours offers wildlife tours, claiming to see wildlife on 95 percent of their trips.
-It’s not explicitly aimed at bears, but the focus is on the kings of the Rockies, of course.
+It’s not explicitly aimed at bears but focuses on the kings of the Rockies.
 They offer several wildlife and bear spotting tours.

 Starting at CAD 63.